Disney’s Creative And Moral Decline

 The 2000s were not a happy time for Disney.
 I have to think so much harder to name a Disney movie from this period than I do to name a Disney movie from the 1990s.
 The one redeeming feature of this decade was when Disney cemented its already close relationship with Pixar.
 All my favourite animated movies from this period are Pixar movies, rather than Disney movies.

-But then came the 2010s and the success of ‘Tangled’ (2010), ‘Frozen’ (2013) and ‘Moana’ (2016) which follow the original formula of the most successful Disney Renaissance movies prove that Disney was wrong to abandon their traditional animated storytelling.
+But then came the 2010s and the success of ‘Tangled’ (2010), ‘Frozen’ (2013) and ‘Moana’ (2016) all of which follow the original formula of the most successful Disney Renaissance movies prove that Disney was wrong to abandon their traditional animated storytelling.

 The first two were both romantic comedy musicals with strong scripts and charming animation.
 ‘Frozen’ in particular turns so much of what we have come to expect from Disney on its head — but it still remains faithful to the winning formula!